Women of Trachis: Synopsis

-Unable to cope with the thought of her husband falling for this younger woman, she decides to use a love charm on him, a magic potion that will win him back.
-When she was younger, she had been carried across the river Evenus by the centaur, Nessus.
-Halfway through he tried to assault her, but Heracles heard her cries and came to her rescue, quickly shooting him with an arrow.
-As he died, he told her his blood, now mixed with the poison of the Lernaean Hydra, in which Heracles' arrow had been dipped, would keep Heracles from loving any other woman more than her, if she follows his instructions.
-Deianeira dyes a robe with the blood and has Lichas carry it to Heracles with strict instructions that no one else is to wear it, and that it is to be kept in the dark until he puts it on.
+Unable to cope with her husband falling for a young woman, she decides to use a love charm on him, a magic potion that will win him back.
+When she was younger, she had been carried across the River Evenus by the centaur Nessus.
+Halfway through the crossing, he tried to sexually assault her, but Heracles heard her cries and came to her rescue, quickly shooting Nessus with an arrow.
+As he was dying, he told her his blood, now mixed with the poison of the Lernaean Hydra in which Heracles' arrow had been dipped, would keep Heracles from loving any other woman more than her as long as she followed his hastily given directions.
+So now, years later, Deianeira dyes a robe with the blood and has Lichas carry it to Heracles with strict instructions that no one else must wear it and it must be kept in darkness until he puts it on.

-After the gift is sent, she begins to have a bad feeling about it.
-She throws some of the left-over material into sunlight and it reacts like boiling acid.
-Nessus had lied about the love charm, it was actually a poison.
-Hyllus soon arrives to inform her that Heracles lies dying due to her gift.
-He was in such pain and fury that he killed Lichas, the deliverer of the gift: "he made the white brain to ooze from the hair, as the skull was dashed to splinters, and blood scattered therewith" (as translated by Sir Richard C. Jebb).
+After Deianeira sends her gift securely off, a bad feeling comes over her.
+She throws some of the leftover material into sunlight and it reacts like boiling acid.
+Shocked, she realizes Nessus had lied about the love charm: it was a poison that would bring death to his killer.
+Hyllus returns and tells his mother that his father, poisoned by the robe, lies dying.
+In Heracles's horrific pain and fury, he brutally killed Lichas for having brought him the robe: "he made the white brain to ooze from the hair, as the skull was dashed to splinters, and blood scattered therewith" (as translated by Sir Richard C. Jebb).

 Deianeira feels enormous shame for what she has done, amplified by her son's harsh words, and kills herself.
-Hyllus discovers soon after that it wasn't actually her intention to kill her husband.
-The dying Heracles is carried to his home in horrible pain and furious over what he believes was a murder attempt by his wife.
-Hyllus explains the truth, and Heracles realizes that the prophecies about his death have come to pass: He was to be killed by someone who was already dead, and it turned out to be Nessus.
+Hyllus discovers soon after that his mother did not intend to kill her husband.
+The dying Heracles is carried to his home in agony and furious over what he believes was his wife's murder attempt.
+Hyllus explains the truth, and Heracles realizes that the prophecies he heard about his death have come true: he was to be killed by someone already dead, and it turned out to be Nessus.

-In the end, he is in so much pain that he is begging for someone to finish him off.
-In this weakened state, he says he is like a woman.
-He makes Hyllus promise him two things, which Hyllus promises to obey (under protest), that Hyllus is to marry Iole and Hyllus is to take Heracles to the highest peak of Zeus' peak and to burn him alive on a pillar.
-He also makes Hyllus promise that he will not cry while this takes place.
-The play concludes with Heracles being carried off where he will be killed as an act of mercy, to end his suffering.
+Heracles's pain becomes so unbearable he begs and begs for someone to finish him off, bemoaning that his weakened state makes him like a woman.
+He makes Hyllus promise him two things under protest: first, while shedding no tears, to take Heracles to the highest point of Zeus's peak and burn him alive on a pillar, and second, to marry Iole.
+Heracles is then carried offstage to the unseen mountain, where he will be killed as requested.